-- 1. Press the Displays button or select Setup > Displays. - 2.
-In the Select Displays dialog, select RF Measurements in the Folders box. - 3.
+- 1. Select Displays or select Setup > Displays. - 2.
+In the Select Displays dialog, select RF Measurements or WLAN Analysis in the Folders box. - 3.
 In the Available displays box, double-click the SEM icon or select the icon and click Add.
 The SEM icon will appear in the Selected displays box and will no longer appear under Available displays. - 4.
 Click OK to show the Spectrum Emission Mask display.